 Jack-o'-Lantern Spice Cookies

-Grumpy jack-o'-lanterns know their time is very limited -- they're easily devoured in just a few quick bites.
-Gooey dulce de leche is sandwiched between wafer cookies laden with ginger, cinamon, and cloves.
-Aspic cutters, available at kitchen-supply stores, are used to carve the tiny facial features.
+Grumpy jack-o'-lanterns know their time is limited -- they're easily devoured in just a few bites.
+Gooey dulce de leche peeks out of the eyes and mouths.

 - Yield: Makes 60 sandwiches